-It's no surprise that LA Kings Assistant Captain Drew Doughty holds the record for all-time assists by a Kings defenseman.
+It's no surprise that LA Kings alternate captain Drew Doughty holds the record for all-time assists by a Kings defenseman.
 He plays with passion, vision and knows how to distribute the puck to his teammates.

 With his assist in tonight's game against the New Jersey Devils, Doughty reached an impressive 334 assists, surpassing Rob Blake, who previously held the record.

 Video: NJD@LAK: Kempe tips home Doughty's centering feed

 Blake, who is the current General Manager and Vice President of the Kings, was drafted by the Kings in 1988 and played 11 seasons with the Kings.

 "It means the world," said Doughty when he learned he had tied the record.
 "I've looked up to Rob Blake my whole life, he's my GM here now and I absolutely respect him so much."